Pine Keeps You Fine

 Soft pines, like my favorite medicinal pine, Eastern white pine (Pinus strobus) have less harsh "pitch" than hard pines such as Monterey (P. radiata) or Ponderosa pine (P. ponderosa).
 They make internal medicines that are mild-tasting yet fast-acting.
 When I visit out west, I use another soft pine -- pinon pine (Pinus edulis) -- to make a tasty, health-promoting pine needle vinegar.

 Don't worry if you don't know a soft pine from a hard pine, or even what kind of pines grow around you.
-Pines are safe to experiment with them.
+Pines are safe to experiment with.
 If you choose a pine with too much pitch, your preparations will taste like turpentine or a strong cleaning product!
 It will be obvious to you not to use it; or to use it in tiny doses.

 Did you ever see "Pine Brother's" cough drops?
 They're still sold, although they no longer contain the pine that gives them their name.
 Pine sap, like many resins, is strongly antibacterial.
 Pine sap medicines slightly irritate the lungs, increase the effectiveness of coughs, kill bacterial infections, halt coughing, and improve breathing..